joelparkerhenderson/system-quality-attributes/doc/transparency/index.md

 </span>

+**Define transparent:** <span data-chatgpt-prompt="define transparent (computers and software)">In the context of computers and software, transparent means functioning in such a way that the user is not aware of its operation or inner workings.
+It suggests that the system operates smoothly and efficiently without causing any disruptions or requiring any special attention from the user.
+A transparent system is typically intuitive and user-friendly, making it easy for the user to interact with and access the information they need without any unnecessary complexity or confusion.</span>

 ## See Also

 * [Wikipedia: Transparency (behavior)](https://wikipedia.org/wiki/Transparency_(behavior))

 * [Dictionary: transparent](https://www.dictionary.com/browse/transparent): easily seen through, recognized, or detected. manifest; obvious. open; frank; candid.

-* [OpenAI: transparent](https:://openai.com): <span data-chatgpt-prompt="define transparent (computers and software)">In the context of computers and software, transparent means functioning in such a way that the user is not aware of its operation or inner workings.
-It suggests that the system operates smoothly and efficiently without causing any disruptions or requiring any special attention from the user.
-A transparent system is typically intuitive and user-friendly, making it easy for the user to interact with and access the information they need without any unnecessary complexity or confusion.</span>